The professional National Occupational Standards for Youth Work 2012;

 An interview is required which will also involve a small written exercise and a presentation exercise.

-A minimum of 240 - 280 UCAS points, of which 160 - 200 points must be obtained from GCE A Levels, including a grade C in one subject.
+A typical applicant will be in the range of 240 - 280 UCAS points, of which 160 - 200 points must be obtained from GCE A Levels, including a grade C in one subject.

 The remaining points may be achieved from GCE AS Levels, or Level 3 Key Skills BTEC National Diploma/Certificate: pass/merit profile OCR National Extended Diploma/Diploma: pass/merit profile Irish Highers/Scottish Highers: C in 4 subjects International Baccalaureate: 24 points QAA recognised Access to HE Diploma, Open College Units or Open University Credits The Advanced Diploma: acceptable on its own.